"Momma, can I have some Chana Bhapa? " Pasta asked the day before rather innocently!

 Making Chana Bhapa in a Microwave oven:

-- Take the mixture in an oven-safe container and microwave it on medium temperature for 20 minutes.
+- Take the mixture in an oven-safe container and microwave it at medium temperature for 20 minutes.

 - Prep Time: 15 mins